vaishnav4281/test222/README.md

 A smooth, fast, and scalable journey end‑to‑end.

+# ✨ Feature Deep Dive

+### 📦 Bulk Scanning Engine
+Process hundreds of domains in parallel.
+Simply paste a list of domains, and DomainScope's distributed workers will fetch intelligence for all of them simultaneously.
+*   **Real-time tracking:** Watch progress as each domain is analyzed.
+*   **CSV Export:** Download full datasets including domain age, registrar, and threat scores.
+*   **Smart Logging:** Automatically tracks failed lookups for retry.

+### 🗂️ Smart History & Management
+Never lose track of your investigations.
+Every scan is automatically saved to your secure history.
+*   **Auto-Save:** Instant persistence of all scan results.
+*   **One-Click Export:** Download your entire history as a CSV report.
+*   **Easy Management:** View, search, or clear your history with a simple UI.

+### 🛡️ Advanced Threat Intelligence
+Going beyond basic WHOIS, DomainScope integrates multiple top-tier security engines:
+*   **IPQS & AbuseIPDB:** Real-time fraud scores and abuse reporting.
+*   **VPN/Proxy/Tor Detection:** Instantly identify anonymous infrastructure.
+*   **DNSBL Checks:** Cross-reference IPs against Spamhaus, SpamCop, SORBS, and Barracuda.

+### 🌗 Adaptive UI
+Designed for any environment.
+*   **Dark/Light Mode:** Seamlessly switches based on system preference or user toggle.
+*   **Responsive Design:** Perfect experience on desktop, tablet, or mobile.

 # 🧩 Production-Ready Engineering

 Below are the core engineering systems, rewritten into friendly, simple, emoji‑enhanced mini‑paragraphs that feel alive and easy to read.